v-shobhit/inference_results_v4.1/closed/NVIDIA/gb200_repro/README.md

 Then, in `gb200_repro/run_harness_offline.sh`, add a flag to the harness run command: `--grpc_ports_file PATH_TO_ABOVE_JSON`

 For Server scenario, each host will have different ports since we spawn multiple tritonserver instances on a single host, 1 per GPU.
-For Offline scenario, a single tritonserver host may be used to launch models on all 4 GPUs, and the ports will be shared (as above) or it may be different
+For Offline scenario, a single tritonserver host may be used to launch models on all 4 GPUs, and the ports will be shared (as above).
+Else, it may be different indicating multiple different tritonserver instances.